Phase transitions in a spinless, extended Falicov-Kimball model on the triangular lattice: Results and discussion

-The ground state $f-$electron configuration for $t^{\prime}$=-1.0 to $\sim$ 0.4 and $U=1$, is bounded.
-At finite temperature, for all negative values of $t^{\prime}$, two peak structure is observed in $C_v$ and $\chi$ (see Fig$9$(a) for $t^{\prime}$=-1.0).
-Corresponding variation of $\omega_{i}(T)$ at different temperatures is shown in Figs.$9$(b), (c), (d) and (e).
-We observe second order phase transition from low temperature bounded phase to high temperature homogeneous phase at $T_c$.
+The ground state $f-$electrons configuration for $t^{\prime}$=-1.0 to $\sim$ 0.4 and $U=1$, is bounded.
+At finite temperature, for all negative values of $t^{\prime}$, two peak structure is observed in $C_v$ and $\chi$ (see Fig$3$(a) for $t^{\prime}$=-1.0).
+Corresponding variation of $\omega_{i}(T)$ at different temperatures is shown in Figs.$3$(b), (c), (d) and (e).
+Temperature dependence of $\omega_{i}(T)$ suggests second order phase transition from low temperature bounded phase to high temperature homogeneous phase at $T_c$, which corresponds to the second peak in $C_v$ and $\chi$.

-In usual FKM ($t^{\prime}$=0), we observe single peak structure in $C_v$ and $\chi$ (Fig.10(a)).
-First order phase transition is observed at $T_c$=0.45.
-Axial striped phase is observed at about $t^{\prime}$=0.5.
-This phase is not present at $\frac{1}{4}$-filling.
-Single peak is observed in $C_v$ and $\chi$ (Fig.$11$).
-First order phase transition from low temperature axial striped phase to finite temperature homogeneous phase is observed about $T_c$=0.275.
-Phase segregation in the $(n_f-t^{\prime})$ plane is observed for $t^{\prime} \geq 0.6$~\cite{umesh1}.
-Variation of $C_v$, $\chi$ and $\omega_{i}(T)$ for $t^{\prime}$=1 and $U=1$ at different temperatures are shown in Fig.$12$.
-Multi-peak structure is observed in $C_v$ and $\chi$.
-Phase transition of the second order, low temperature segregated to high temperature homogeneous phase is observed at $T_c$=2.3, which corresponds to the last peak in $C_v$ and $\chi$.
+Segregated ground state $f-$electrons configuration is observed for $t^{\prime} \geq$ $0.6$ and $U=1$.
+Variation of $C_v$, $\chi$ and $\omega_{i}(T)$ for $t^{\prime}$=1 and $U=1$ at different temperatures is shown in Fig.$4$.
+Two-peak structure is observed in $C_v$ and $\chi$.
+Phase transition of second order from low temperature segregated phase to high temperature homogeneous phase is observed at $T_c$=2.3, which corresponds to the second peak in $C_v$ and $\chi$.
 The $T_c$ is very large in segregated phase in comparison to the other phases.